awgn/http_wire/README.md

 A Rust library to serialize HTTP/1.1 requests and responses to their wire format (raw bytes).

+> **Note**: This crate only supports HTTP/1.1.
+HTTP/2 is not supported due to its binary framing, HPACK header compression, and multiplexed nature which make single request/response serialization impractical.

 ## Usage

 Add to your `Cargo.toml`: